SafeChat: A Framework for Building Trustworthy Collaborative Assistants and a Case Study of its Usefulness

 Summary:

 By combining inductive logic programming (ILP) with a given inscrutable planner, we constructed an explainable graph representing solutions to all states in the state space.
-This graph can then be summarized using a variety of methods such as hierarchical representations or simple if/else rules.
-We tested our approach on Towers of Hanoi.

 Publication Type: Workshop